-8.5 Telecoil (optional)
+8.5 Telecoil (62-DRW only)

 Your hearing aid may be equipped with a telecoil.
-The Telecoil programme may help to improve speech understanding with Hearing Aid Compatible telephones and in theatres, cinemas, houses of worship etc. that have tele-loop installed.
+The Telecoil programme may help to improve speech understanding with Hearing Aid Compatible telephones and in theatres, cinemas, houses of worship etc. that has tele-loop installed.